KULeuven-Diepenbeek/course_hwswcodesign/content/10_compiling/14_simulation.md

 ## The .zip

-A zip archive is prepared that helps you to get started.
+<a href="/src/hwswcd_template.zip" download>A zip archive</a> is prepared that helps you to get started.
 The archive contains the recommended folder structure.
-The example Makefile and the linkerscript are : [hwswcd_template.zip](https://github.com/KULeuven-Diepenbeek/course_hwswcodesign/blob/master/src/hwswcd_template.zip)
+The example Makefile and the linkerscript are also in the archive.

 ![template](/img/10/ss_zip.png)